rahil627/haxera/hp/base/readme.txt

 everything here is optional

-maybe you need to use EntityList, or maybe a normal List or Array is enough, whatever!! do what you want!
+maybe you need to use EntityList, or maybe a normal List or Array is enough, or maybe no container at all, whatever!! do what you want!

 there's one interconnectedness / dependency: